Skip to main content

 4.6. redirect: Navigating Through Your Application

+The redirect action programmatically navigates the user's browser to a new URL, either within your application or to an external site.
 This is a fundamental action for controlling application flow and navigation.
 It is used to send users to a "Thank You" page after a submission, to a login page if they are not authenticated, or to a specific dashboard based on their role.

 Configuration